HMS Tynedale

 HMS Tynedale was a of the first subgroup which served during the Second World War.
-She was sunk by on 12 December 1943.
+She was sunk by the on 12 December 1943.

 Construction

-Tynedale was ordered from Alexander Stephen and Sons on 11 April 1939 as part of the 1939 Program and laid down on 27 July 1939 under yard number J1471.
+Tynedale was ordered from Alexander Stephen and Sons on 11 April 1939 as part of the 1939 Programme and laid down on 27 July 1939 under yard number J1471.
 She was launched on 5 June 1940 and commissioned on 2 December 1940.
 She was adopted by the civil community of Hexham, Northumberland following a Warship Week savings campaign in February 1942.

 Service and loss

 Tynedale was mostly employed on convoy and escort duties initially as part of the First Destroyer Flotilla based at Portsmouth.
 On 11 March 1941 she sustained damage which put her out of action for 9 days from an air raid of Portsmouth's docks by the Luftwaffe.

 On 15 December, she was transferred to the 15th Flotilla based at Plymouth.